 Crusty No-knead Dutch Oven Bread

-- Cover the bowl with a tight-fitting lid or a cling wrap and leave it to rest for 2 hours
+- Cover the bowl with a tight-fitting lid or a cling wrap and leave it to rest for 2 hours.

 - After 2 hours, uncover the dough and press it down to remove the trapped air.
 Then roll the dough into a tight ball, and place it on a large piece of parchment paper.

-- Cover with a wet towel and leave to rest for another 1 hour
+- Cover with a wet towel and leave to rest for another 1 hour.

-- Meanwhile, preheat oven to 450°F and place your dutch pot inside the oven for up to 30 minutes (or more).
+- Meanwhile, set the oven to 450°F and place the dutch pot inside it for 30 minutes to get heated up.

-- After 1 hour of resting the dough, bring out the Dutch Pot from the oven and carefully place your dough inside the Pot
+- After one hour of resting the dough, take the dutch pot out of the oven and carefully place the dough inside.

 - Cover it up immediately, return it to the oven, and leave it to bake for 30 minutes covered and 10 minutes uncovered.

 - Leave to cool for some minutes before serving.
 Enjoy!